Fxztam/FormsMaterializedItem/README.md

 # FormsMaterializedItem
 This Oracle Forms PoC demo shows a simple solution with PL/SQL Low-Code materializing of Forms Items.

+The completion of this repository is in progress.

 ### It includes 3 parts:
 * materializing a Forms none base table item with 3 additional items for labeling and messaging
 * shows a simple verification of Oracle password inputs